If you water plants, they grow. Right?

 Ideally, there should be a lower reading in the runoff.
 If the difference is extreme, you should get more generous with your feedings.

 Readings that are the indicate a pH imbalance, preventing your crops from absorbing nutes.
 Higher readings usually suggest a salt buildup around the roots.
-You can fix both issues with flushing.
+You can fix both issues by flushing your cannabis plants.

 Hard Water Vs Soft Water